LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 # Add the repo scripts to your PATH temporarily in the current Bash session
 PATH=${PATH}:${PWD}:${PWD}/scripts
+# Advanced users: Or add these folders to the PATH in your Bash environment file (e.g., .bashrc) to work across all Bash sessions
 ```
 Now you should be good to go!
 Run `BackBLAST -h` to get started.